New Jersey FMLA Lawyers

 - Failing to reinstate the employee to an equivalent position

-What is New Jersey's Family Leave Act (NJFLA)?
+New Jersey's Family Leave Act (NJFLA)

 Importantly, the NJFLA does not offer time off for an employee to care for their own medical conditions.
 However, the NJFLA does have a wider definition of "family member" in determining leave.